MythBusters (2006 season): Fingerprint Lock

 Fingerprint readers take a sample of a fingerprint and match it with an approved-person database.
-The particular door-mounted scanner tested optically samples the fingerprint, and had some extra "liveness-sensing" features that supposedly looks for pulse, body heat, and sweat (though, in the end, the door-scanner ended up being fooled much easier than the low-tech fingerprint scanner on Jamie's laptop).
+The particular door-mounted scanner tested optically samples the fingerprint, and it had some extra "liveness-sensing" features that supposedly looks for pulse, body heat, and sweat (though, in the end, the door-scanner ended up being fooled much easier than the low-tech fingerprint scanner on Jamie's laptop).

-The process was twofold – first, obtaining the thumbprint for the lock (which Kari did by tricking Grant into copying a stack of CDs, thus giving them a copy of the master print) and then devising a method of successfully transcribing the fingerprint to the point that it could be used to bypass the lock.
+The process was twofold—first, obtaining the thumbprint for the lock (which Kari did by tricking Grant into copying a stack of CDs, thus giving them a copy of the master print) and then devising a method of successfully transcribing the fingerprint to the point that it could be used to bypass the lock.
 Adam and Jamie used various techniques before finding a technique involving copper-coated circuit boards, acetate, acid washing, and manually amplifying the lines in the fingerprint to their original quality.

 After that, the two of them transcribed Grant's thumbprint onto various mediums and then tested whether the biometric fingerprint lock could be cracked by...

 Thermal Motion Sensor

 Thermographic cameras note any changes in the temperature gradient within its field of view (as seen in the 1992 film Sneakers).
-Kari, Tory and Grant tested whether a thermal motion sensor can be fooled by...
+Kari, Tory, and Grant tested whether a thermal motion sensor can be fooled by...

 Ultrasonic Motion Sensor

 Ultrasonic motion detectors note any Doppler shifts caused by a moving intruder.
-Kari, Tory and Grant tested whether an ultrasonic motion detector can be fooled by...
+Kari, Tory, and Grant tested whether an ultrasonic motion detector can be fooled by...

 Water Safe

-This myth was based on a scene from the movie The Score where Nick Wells (Robert De Niro) uses this technique to break into a safe containing a glass relocker.
+This myth was based on a scene from the movie The Score, where Nick Wells (Robert De Niro) uses this technique to break into a safe containing a glass relocker.